kakts/node/doc/api/errors.md

 });
 ```

-Errors generated in this way *cannot* be intercepted using `try / catch` as
+Errors generated in this way *cannot* be intercepted using `try…catch` as
 they are thrown *after* the calling code has already exited.

 Developers must refer to the documentation for each method to determine